Word war: In Russia-Ukraine war, information became a weapon

 Now in its second year, the war is likely to spawn even more disinformation as Russia looks to break the will of Ukraine and its allies.

 “The natural question is: What’s next to come?
-We know that Russia is preparing for a protracted conflict,” said Samantha Lewis, a threat intelligence analyst with the cybersecurity firm Recorded Future.
+We know that Russia is preparing for a protracted conflict,” said Samantha Lewis, a manager of strategic geopolitics with the cybersecurity firm Recorded Future.
 “Ukrainian morale is almost certainly a key target of Russian psychological operations.
 And there’s the risk of international complacency.”

 A look at Russia’s disinformation war since the conflict began: